-- To encode the relevant cautionary information, this must be done using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information. - A Precautionary Area feature may overlap other features encoded for the traffic separation scheme (for example Traffic Separation Scheme Roundabout, Traffic Separation Scheme Lane Part, Traffic Separation Scheme Crossing).
+- To encode the relevant cautionary information, this must be done using the complex attribute information (see clause 2.4.6). - A Precautionary Area feature may overlap other features encoded for the traffic separation scheme (for example Traffic Separation Scheme Roundabout, Traffic Separation Scheme Lane Part, Traffic Separation Scheme Crossing). - Where a Precautionary Area feature is included in the association Traffic Separation Scheme Aggregation, the attribute IMO adopted must not be populated for the Precautionary Area feature.